-As of the close of business on April 22, 2013 (the "Record Date"), there were 19,459,974 shares of our common stock outstanding.
-The presence at the Annual Meeting, in person or by proxy, of the holders of a majority of the voting power of the common stock outstanding on the Record Date will constitute a quorum.
+As of the close of business on April 18, 2016 (the "Record Date"), there were 18,208,242 shares of our common stock outstanding.
+The presence at the Annual Meeting or at any postponement or adjournment of the Annual Meeting, in person or by proxy, of the holders of a majority of the voting power of the common stock outstanding on the Record Date will constitute a quorum.
 Both abstentions and broker non-votes are counted for the purpose of determining the presence of a quorum.